finfinack/trek/README.md

   * `device`: The device ID to search and display information for.

   * `mustHaveGPS`: Set to `1` or `true` to only display messages of the device which have a GPS position.

+  * `lat`: Latitude of an optional user location to display.

+  * `lon`: Longitude of an optional user location to display.

+  * `showBrowserLoc`: Set to `1` or `true` for the website to try to get the device's/browser's location and display it on the map as well.

   * `format`: Accepts either `json` or `html` (default) to render the output differently.